DoctorLaplace/VirtualCubesCCodePracticeBuild/README.md

-# Virtual Cubes CCode Practice Build
+# How to Run: Virtual Cubes C-Code Practice Build
+Copy the "Virtual Cubes RTS" folder to your computer.
+Open it, run "Virtual Cubes".
+Path: \Virtual Cubes RTS\Virtual Cubes.application

+# Description
 Build for a small RTS project.
 Used to practice C++/C# code skills.

 # Basic Controls